Deep Frequency-Aware Functional Maps for Robust Shape Matching: Functional maps with spectral filter operator preservation

-In the next section, we show how to use this important constraint to compute the functional map and the pointwise map.
+In the next section, we illustrate how this critical constraint can be applied to compute both the functional map and the pointwise map.

-\subsection{Compute maps with Spectral Filter Operator Preservation}
+\subsection{Compute maps with spectral filter operator preservation}

-One single spectral filter operator preservation in Eq.(\ref{eq:matrix of operator preservation}) may not be able to comprehensively encode the frequency features of the maps, since one operator allows to process certain frequency band information only.
-To address this issue, we use the preservation of multiple spectral filter operators as the constraint to compute the functional map $\mathbf{C}_{\mathcal{NM}}$ and the underlying pointwise map $\Pi_{\mathcal{MN}}$.
+A single spectral filter operator preservation, as described in Eq.(\eqref{eq:couple_f_p}) may not fully capture the frequency features of the maps, as each operator processes information from only a specific frequency band.
+To address this issue, we employ the preservation of multiple spectral filter operators as constraints to compute the functional map $\mathbf{C}_{\mathcal{NM}}$ and the corresponding pointwise map $\Pi_{\mathcal{MN}}$.